 While some burns are easy to treat at home, others will require immediate emergency medical care to prevent complications and death.
 The severity will depend on the type of burn, the depth of the burn, its location and size (how much surface it covers).

-We asked Dr. Deeter to provide information on the types of burns, how burns are treated and prevention tips to keep your family safe.
+See the infographic below for more information on the different types of burns, how burns are treated and prevention tips to keep your family safe.

 Need Burn Care?

 Regardless of the cause of the injury, some burns will require specialized care.
-Treating a serious burn takes a dedicated burn unit and an exceptional team of professionals.
 At Banner Health, our experienced burn specialists are here to help get you and your family on your way to recovery.

 To learn more about burn care services at Banner Health, visit bannerhealth.com.